La Piñata Loca

-La Piñata Loca (English: "The Crazy Pinata") is an American children's programming block on Spanish language television network Univision, which debuted on March 30, 1996, and aired until February 26, 2000.
+La Piñata Loca (English: "The Crazy Pinata") was an American children's programming block on Spanish language television network Univision, which debuted on March 30, 1996, and aired until February 26, 2000.
 The three-hour block aired Saturday and Sunday mornings from 8:00 a.m. to 11:00 a.m.
-Eastern Time and Pacific Time and features animated series aimed at children between the ages of 6 and 11.
+Eastern Time and Pacific Time and featured animated series aimed at children between the ages of 6 and 11.

 Programs featured on the block consist almost entirely of Spanish-dubbed versions of series that were originally produced and broadcast in English.
 All shows featured on La Piñata Loca are designed to meet federally mandated educational programming guidelines defined by the Federal Communications Commission (FCC) via the Children's Television Act.

 History

 In April 1995, Univision test-marketed Plaza Sésamo ("Sesame Street"), Televisa and Children's Television Workshop's (now Sesame Workshop) Spanish-language adaptation of Sesame Street featuring a mix of original segments featuring characters based on its U.S.-based parent series and dubbed interstitials from the aforementioned originating program, on its owned-and-operated stations in Los Angeles, Dallas and Miami.
 The success of the test run led the network to begin airing the program nationally beginning on December 11 of that year; the program aired on Univision until 2002, when it moved to its newly created sister network TeleFutura as part of its "Mi Tele" ("My TV") block (the Univision network resumed its relationship with the now-Sesame Workshop when it debuted the U.S.-based Spanish language spin-off Sesame Amigos ("Sesame Friends") in August 2015).
 The network aired its children's programs on weekday and Saturday mornings until April 1997, when Univision relegated its children's programming exclusively to Saturday mornings to make room for its new morning news/talk/lifestyle program ¡Despierta América!.